 I was greeted by a full moon when I arrived in Cappadocia the first time.
 We stopped at the roadside and walked up to some strange-looking tall cone-like shapes.
 I could not see much in the darkness but what I saw was otherwordly, literally.
 I didn’t seem to be on the planet Earth anymore.
 That’s all I can say about that night.
 The next morning I woke up in a cave, albeit in a luxurious one with modern facilities, opened the door to outside terrace and there were huge colourful balloons floating over the landscape in front of me, I had not seen anything like that before in my life.
 I was still in another world it seemed…

 But of course people are very adaptable, and soon my surroundings became familiar to me.
-It became normal that I lived in the cave, that there was an ancient tunnel starting from our bathroom, stretching several kilometres and intersecting with other underground tunnels from neighbouring caves.
+It became normal that I lived in the cave, that there was an ancient tunnel starting from the bathroom, stretching several kilometres and intersecting with other underground tunnels from neighbouring caves.
 It became a matter of fact to take my meals on the terrace with incredible vistas beyond the village, the colourful valleys beneath me and a lone snow-capped mountain far in the distance.
 That village was Uchisar, hosting the highest point in Cappadocia – the odd-shaped structure, called the castle, at the top.

 Our walks down to the valley usually consisted of me admiring the surreal landscape around us, while Tolun focussed on inspecting and watering his precious trees he had been planting along the valley.
 The hot dry summers in the area can be tough on young trees, especially if their fresh leaves and branches are chewed by sheep or goats meandering around.
 While spring brings nourishing rain and the flowers and trees blossom, it is the relentless heat of the sun that rules the summers.
 Autumn comes with cool airs again, turning into chilly and snowy, but bright and sunny, winter as the time goes by.